-In summary, we propose that (dys)regulation of internal attention may be fundamentally important to (mal)adaption and mental health.
-Accordingly, we introduced a novel paradigm to experimentally simulate the content and experience of thought (STP).
-We found that difficulty disengaging from and biased selective attention to negative self-referential thoughts explains relations between negative emotional reactivity to one’s thoughts, problems with perseverative negative thinking, and, in turn, depression and anxiety.
-Study findings provide novel evidence for models implicating internal attentional (dys)control in cognitive vulnerability for depression and anxiety.

-METHOD – STUDY 1
+METHOD

 Participants

 Forty-eight participants were recruited from a university community in Israel (M(SD)age = 24.46(6.11) years-old, rangeage 18-39; 74% female).
 Potential participants were excluded from the study if they were: (a) < 18 years-old; (b) report hearing or speech difficulties; or (c) mother tongue other than Hebrew (to reflect their native internal language-of-thought), not fluent in Hebrew, or report thinking in a language other than Hebrew ("In what language do you typically think?
 For example, when recalling a phone number.").